JustineJaudzema/velvel/content/posts/my-third-post.md

 title: "My Third Post"
 date: 2020-12-15T21:44:57+02:00

+Author: Justīne
 ---

-##Text Recognition for Latvian language.
+## Text Recognition for Latvian language.

 Optical Character Recognition (OCR) is a system that provides a full alphanumeric recognition of printed or handwritten characters by simply scanning the text image and is considered a field of research in